jeffreyrdcs/RDPass-GUI/README.md

 * ~~Add confirm delete message dialog before deleting entry~~
 * ~~Add search bar and search function in the menu~~
-* Need to add a delete database function, currently database can be deleted directly from ./db_storage
+* Add a delete database function, currently database can be deleted directly from ./db_storage